Rotator Cuff Muscles All Have Origins On The

 2. Infraspinatus – Infraspinous Fossa

 Directly below the spine lies the infraspinous fossa, a larger and deeper depression that houses the infraspinatus origin.
-Fibers arise from the medial two‑thirds of this fossa, travel laterally, and insert on the posterior facet of the greater tubercle.
+On top of that, fibers arise from the medial two‑thirds of this fossa, travel laterally, and insert on the posterior facet of the greater tubercle.
 Because the infraspinous fossa is more expansive than the supraspinous fossa, the infraspinatus can generate considerable external rotational torque, essential for activities such as throwing or swimming.

-Key point: The infraspinous fossa’s proximity to the posterior scapular border makes the infraspinatus vulnerable to traction injuries when the arm is forcefully forced into internal rotation Not complicated — just consistent..
+Key point: The infraspinous fossa’s proximity to the posterior scapular border makes the infraspinatus vulnerable to traction injuries when the arm is forcefully forced into internal rotation Surprisingly effective..

 3. Teres Minor – Lateral Border (Upper Two‑Thirds)

 The teres minor originates from the lateral (axillary) border of the scapula, specifically the upper two‑thirds.
-In practice, its fibers are relatively short and run posteriorly to attach to the inferior facet of the greater tubercle.
-Although smaller than the infraspinatus, teres minor augments external rotation and contributes to posterior shoulder stability.
+That said, its fibers are relatively short and run posteriorly to attach to the inferior facet of the greater tubercle.
+Although smaller than the infraspinatus, teres minor augments external rotation and contributes to posterior shoulder stability Less friction, more output..

-Key point: Because its origin lies on the thin lateral border, teres minor can be strained in overhead athletes who repeatedly abduct and externally rotate the arm The details matter here..
+Key point: Because its origin lies on the thin lateral border, teres minor can be strained in overhead athletes who repeatedly abduct and externally rotate the arm.

 4. Subscapularis – Subscapular Fossa

 The subscapularis occupies the subscapular fossa, the broad anterior surface of the scapula that faces the ribcage.
-This is the largest of the rotator‑cuff origins, covering most of the scapular body.
-Fibers run laterally and slightly posteriorly to insert on the lesser tubercle.
+Plus, fibers run laterally and slightly posteriorly to insert on the lesser tubercle.
+That's why this is the largest of the rotator‑cuff origins, covering most of the scapular body.
 The subscapularis is the primary internal rotator of the shoulder and also acts as a powerful stabilizer, preventing anterior dislocation of the humeral head.

 Key point: The extensive subscapular fossa makes the subscapularis the most dependable rotator‑cuff muscle, yet its deep location can mask injuries on physical examination.